dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If you want to be happily married, marry a happy person.
+  The best nights out are when people around you are simply having fun.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
-## 🌟 Experiences (887 days)
+## 🌟 Experiences (888 days)

 ### 🧮 Programming languages